jf099005/RealAnalysis/HW3/HW3.md

 ## EX1.
+First, $T$ is one-to-one mapping, hence the image of disjoint sets will also be disjoint.
 Let $I=[(k-1)2^{-n}, k2^{-n}]$ is an interval of measure $2^{-n}$, then $I$ can be written as
 $I=\{\sum_{\ell=1}^{n-1} 2^{-\ell}a_\ell+\sum_{j=n}^\infty 2^{-j}b_j:b_j\in\{0,1\}\}$ for fixed $a_1,a_2,...,a_{n-1}$